What is Sign Singing? Will have have to sing?

-How much does it cost to be a member of Handy Voices or Youth Handy Voices?
+How much does it cost to be a member of Handy Voices?

 Handy Voices, our adult choir is not funded but we try to keep cost to a minimum.
 The first session is free!
-After that, we charge £5 per session which can be paid on a weekly or at a discounted rate of £66/ termly basis.
+After that, we charge £6 per session which can be paid on a weekly or at a discounted rate of £66/ termly basis.
 However we never want costs to be an issue with attendance, so please contact Christine if other arrangements need to be made.

 Why does Handy Voices charge per session?

 We are entirely self-funded and membership fees cover hall hire and costs associated with performing.